-Absent any special thresholds or consent required by the constitutional documents of a Cayman Islands company and the consents discussed at question 1.4 above, for a statutory merger, shareholder approval (generally 66.66% of those who, being entitled to do so, attend and vote at the relevant meeting) is required.
+Absent any special thresholds or consent required by the constitutional documents of a Cayman Islands company and the consents discussed at question 1.4 above, for a statutory merger, shareholder approval by special resolution (typically a two-thirds majority of those shareholders attending and voting (in person or by proxy) at the relevant meeting) is required.

-A scheme of arrangement will require the approval of each of the relevant class(es) of members whose rights are to be subject to the scheme, and majorities that must be achieved for approval of each class of members are the same as those applicable to creditors set out above.
+A scheme of arrangement will require the approval of each of the relevant class(es) of members whose rights are to be subject to the scheme, and the majority that must be achieved for approval of each class of members is 75% by value of those shareholders who, being entitled to do so, attend and vote (in person or by proxy) at the relevant meeting.